Don’t be exposed as a tourist in Mexico!

 If you are coming to Mexico and you would like to blend in with the locals, and not have Mexicans look and immediately recognize you as a tourist, then you have come to the right place.

-I am Spring Spanish teacher Paulisima from Mexico, and I will teach you 5 things to not stand out as a tourist in Mexico.
+Spring Spanish teacher Paulísima is from Mexico, and she will teach you 5 things to not stand out as a tourist in Mexico.

 Mejor dile adiós a las cangureras, los shorts y los pantalones cargo.
 (Best to say goodbye to fanny packs, sunglasses, shorts, and cargo pants.)